-The vehicle's fuses are contained in two fuse boxes.

-The interior fuse box is on the driver's lower left side.
+The fuses are in two fuse boxes.
+The interior fuse box is underneath the steering column.

-The under-hood fuse box is in the engine compartment on the driver's side, next to the brake fluid reservoir.
+The under-hood fuse box is on the driver's side, next to the brake fluid reservoir.
 To open it, push the tabs as shown.

 Checking and Replacing Fuses

-If something electrical in your vehicle stops working, check for a blown fuse first.
-Determine from the chart on pages 272 and 273, or the diagram on the fuse box lid, which fuse or fuses control that device.
-Check those fuses first, but check all the fuses before deciding that a blown fuse is the cause.
+If something electrical in your

+vehicle stops working, the first thing

+you should check for is a blown fuse.

+Determine from the chart on pages

+284 and 285, or the diagram on the

+fuse box lid, which fuse or fuses

+control that device.
+Check those

+fuses first, but check all the fuses

+before deciding that a blown fuse is

+the cause.
 Replace any blown fuses, and check if the device works.